Automattic/customize-direct-manipulation/README.md

 # Installation

-1. Visit the [Releases page](https://github.com/Automattic/customize-direct-manipulation/releases) and download the latest release.
-Save the zip file into the `wp-content/plugins` directory in your WordPress installation and then unzip the file.
-It will create a directory called `customize-direct-manipulation`.
+1. Visit the [Releases page](https://github.com/Automattic/customize-direct-manipulation/releases) and download the latest release (not the source code).
-2. Enter the WordPress admin page for your site and navigate to the plugins page, eg: http://**YOUR WEBSITE HERE**/wp-admin/plugins.php
+2. Navigate to Plugins → Add New in your WordPress site's admin area and click the "Upload Plugin" button at the top in order to upload the ZIP file.
+If this button doesn't exist due to file permissions, you can [install it manually](https://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation).
-3. Click "Activate" next to the "Customize Direct Manipulation" plugin.
+3. Activate the plugin, either from the page that shows up after uploading the ZIP file or from your plugins list if you uploaded the plugin manually.
-4. Load the customizer for your site, eg: http://**YOUR WEBSITE HERE**/wp-admin/customize.php
+4. Navigate to Appearance → Customize from your WordPress menu.
 5. Click the small icons to activate the appropriate controls in the sidebar.

 ![Customizer with CDM active](https://cldup.com/aJXdAxaVNE.png)